Vladas Stašinskas: World War I

 At the start of World War I, Stašinskas moved to Vilnius where he joined Lithuanian political life.
-In June 1915, he was one of the co-founders of the Lithuanian Society of Agronomy and Law to provide aid to war refugees (this was a leftist alternative to the Lithuanian Society for the Relief of War Sufferers).
+In June 1915, he was one of the co-founders of the Lithuanian Society for Agronomy and Legal Assistance to provide aid to war refugees (this was a leftist alternative to the Lithuanian Society for the Relief of War Sufferers).
 In fall 1915, he was a member of a multi-ethnic Citizens' Committee that interacted with the occupying German forces on behalf of the residents of Vilnius.
 In 1916, Stašinskas joined an informal political group of Lithuanian that discussed Lithuania's future after the war.

 In September 1917, he attended Vilnius Conference that elected the 20-member Council of Lithuania.
 Stašinskas became the head clerk of the council.
 He was paid a monthly salary of 500 marks.
 In May 1918, he became assistant to council's vice-chairman Jurgis Šaulys.
 In April 1918, a group of jurists, including Stašinskas and Augustinas Janulaitis, agreed to assist the Council of Lithuania.

 Stašinskas was invited to become the Minister of Internal Affairs in the first cabinet of Lithuania under Prime Minister Augustinas Voldemaras.
 Initially, Stašinskas and Petras Leonas refused to join the government protesting inclusion of the Catholic priest Juozas Purickis because he had to obey his ecclesiastical superiors.
 He held this post briefly, from 11 November to 26 December 1918.
 During this time, he issued orders on administrative subdivisions and organizing their local government institutions.

-At the start of the Lithuanian–Soviet War, the Lithuanian government evacuated to Kaunas.
+On 26 December 1918, he was appointed director of the State Control Office, but could not assume the role due to the start of the Lithuanian–Soviet War and the evacuation of the Lithuanian government to Kaunas.
 Stašinskas remained in Vilnius and was arrested by the Bolsheviks on 12 or 22 January 1919.
 Together with other prominent Lithuanians, including Mečislovas Reinys, Liudas Gira, Antanas Tumėnas, he remained in Soviet custody in Vilnius, Daugavpils, and Smolensk until a prisoner exchange on 23 July 1919.